Senior School Annual Fees

 A £10 levy is charged each term and the accumulated levy is repaid in full when the pupil has completed the Senior School course at Higher stage.
 It is not normally otherwise returned.
 The purpose of the levy is to discourage the premature abandonment of the course.

 Please note that the fees are calculated on an annual basis.
 No deduction will be made for pupils leaving after the SQA examinations.

 The tuition fees cover all subjects except musical instrument tuition.
 Also covered are all external examination fees and most extra-curricular activities.

 For pupils using school transport this will be itemised separately in the fees account.
 A schedule of bus routes and prices is available to view here.

 Parents are also asked to note that in accepting a place for their child and signing the contract they undertake to give one term’s notice in writing to the Principal if they wish to withdraw their child from school or pay one term’s fees in lieu.

 The Board of Governors offers financial assistance to families through a Bursary Scheme which will allow J6 to S5 pupils with potential, to experience the distinctive, caring Christian ethos of the College.
-The Bursary will be in the form of a fees concession of up to 100% to successful candidates.
+The Bursary will be in the form of a fees concession of between 10%-80% to successful candidates.

 Please note that the deadline for the return of 2020-21 Bursary applications is Wednesday 18 December 2019 at 12pm.
 Families will be notified of their bursary application outcome in early February 2020.

 Further information and timings for 2021-22 applications will be published here in October 2020.